 In Fun3a students learn computer science through typed-out Java at an early high school level.
 Classwork and homework problem sets are graded weekly, and students have the option to attend office hours for homework help.
 Students at this level typically reach college proficiency after 1-2 years of our course progression.

 Proficiency in Scratch or similar environments, typing speed of 20wpm, 6th to 7th grade math proficiency or permission of instructor

 Introduction to Variables

-A Boolean value is a statement that either resolves to a True or False.
+A Boolean always resolves to eiter a True or False value.
 It can be a math equation, or a comparison, but it has to have only one of two possible results.
 A simple example of a Boolean that returns "true" would be "2 + 2 == 4".
 This is a statement that always returns true because 2 and 2 always results in 4.
-We will be using Boolean values to change the color of our screen depending on where the mouse is on the screen.
+We will be using Booleans and mouse clicks to change the color of our screen and build our own slideshow!

-In this class, we begin the task of making the classic video game: PONG
+In this class, we begin the task of making the classic video game: PONG!

 Now that we've built the rough outline of Pong, its time to start filling it in and adding some polish.
 We will add a reset function, a score, some cosmetic details, and even a game over screen.